Reports and Publications

-Stakeholder participation has always been an essential aspect of the CCAC's programs.
-In keeping with this principle, the CCAC regularly and thoroughly engages our constituents in our long-term planning exercises.
+Stakeholder participation has always been an essential aspect of CCAC programs.
+In this spirit, we actively engage our constituents in our long-term planning exercises.

 CCAC Strategic Plan 2021-2026

 The Canadian Council on Animal Care (CCAC) is proud to present the CCAC Strategic Plan 2021-2026.
-The scientific landscape is shifting rapidly and the CCAC is committed to leading the way by ensuring that its high standards of animal care and its ethical practices are valued and implemented in Canadian animal-based science.
+The scientific landscape is shifting rapidly and the CCAC is committed to leading the way by ensuring that its high standards of ethical animal care and use are valued and implemented in Canadian animal-based science.

 This strategic plan will maintain CCAC’s focus on the ethical care and use of animals, while fostering stronger ties between the CCAC and its stakeholders and attracting new and non-traditional entities to its programs.
 The plan will also facilitate program participation and enhance the quality of care for animals involved in Canadian science.